AbhinavHampiholi/Simplecoin/README.md

 # Simplecoin
-A simple node that can be run on multiple machines in the same network and maintain a blockchain of transactions
+A nice node that can be run on multiple machines in the same network and maintain a blockchain of transactions

 ## Dependencies
 - Linux